 First-year students work closely with a faculty adviser to plan and conduct research, as well as begin their coursework.
 Second-year students take advanced seminars and conduct research to prepare a written report of a research project and prepare for the general exam.
 Students may also take relevant courses in other departments.
 The third year is devoted to conducting research and to continuing study in the student’s area of specialization by means of courses, independent reading and advanced seminars.
-During the fourth and fifth years, the student is expected to dedicate his or her time to mastering methods and techniques in the relevant area of study, complete thesis-related research, and write the thesis.
+During the fourth and fifth years, students are expected to dedicate their time to mastering methods and techniques in the relevant area of study, complete dissertation-related research, and write the thesis.
 Students are expected to write up and submit for publication their research on an on-going basis throughout their graduate career.

 The final public oral examination for the doctoral degree is based on the problem, methods and results of the dissertation and the relation of its findings to major trends and current problems in psychological research.

 Applicants are required to select a subplan when applying.

 Optional: Applicants may submit a statement with their application, briefly describing how their academic interests, background, or life experiences would advance Princeton’s commitment to diversity within the Graduate School and to training individuals in an increasingly diverse society.
 Please submit a succinct statement of no more than 500 words.